mcandre/specs/README.md

 # BUILTINS

-By default, specs can obtain information for:
+By default, specs can obtain information for several aspects:

 * Ruby version
 * Operating System name and version